syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Assembly deployment

-Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#sftabbedform) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#sftabbedform) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.

 ## Converting standard form into SfTabbedForm

-The default form can be changed into `SfTabbedForm` by the following steps:
+The default form can be changed into `SfTabbedForm` by following the given steps:

-1) Create a new Windows Forms Application in Visual Studio and refer to the `Syncfusion.Tools.WinForms` assembly.
+1) Create a new Windows Forms application in Visual Studio, and refer to the `Syncfusion.Tools.WinForms` assembly.

-2) Include the following namespace to the directives list.
+2) Include the following namespaces to the directives list.

 {% tabs %}
 {% highlight c# %}